 There are a number of organisms involved in the composting process.
 These include bacteria, protozoans and fungi.
 You will also find that a series of beetles, ants and millipedes also find their way into the home composting process, as well as the famous earthworm.

-The creation of compost relies a lot on oxygen, due to the organisms being introduced to the process thriving on oxygen.
-This is turn also helps with the breaking down of materials.
+The creation of compost relies a lot on oxygen, due to the organisms being introduced to the process of thriving on oxygen.
+This in turn also helps with the breaking down of materials.

-The materials used within composting either contain carbon or nitrogen, and can also be known as ‘green and browns’.
-The greens referred to often consist of waste such as fruit and vegetables, whereas the browns normally consist of materials such as straw, wood and shredded paper.
+All materials used within composting either contain carbon or nitrogen and can also be known as ‘green and browns’.
+Greens referred to often consist of waste such as fruit and vegetables, whereas the browns normally consist of materials such as straw, wood and shredded paper.

 The carbonates within brown waste are used as an energy source by organisms.
 As these materials are broken down, heat energy is released.
 The nitrogen released by greens helps microbes build protein, and multiply accordingly.
 In order to produce the best compost, you should ensure that you have a healthy mix of carbon and nitrogen materials.